Prionotinae: Characteristics

 Prionotinae, sea robins, are separated from the other Triglid subfamilies by the lateral line not being forked on the caudal peduncle, having 26 vertebrae and the presence of a ligament, called Baudelot's ligament, which has its base on the skull.
 The largest species is the lumptail sea robin (Prionotus stephanophrys) which has a maximum published total length of 43 cm, and the smallest is the Bellator ribeiroi at 9.9 cm in maximum published total length.
+Sea robins possess highly specialized leg-like or finger-like appendages derived from their pectoral fins.
+They lack internal tendons; instead, their movements are controlled entirely by modified muscles located in the pectoral girdle.
+This allows them to "walk" or "scuttle" across the seabed.

 Distribution and habitat

 Prionnotinae sea robins are found off the coasts of the Americas in the eastern Pacific and Western Atlantic Oceans.
 These species occur in depths between 1 m and 210 m, most frequently between 10 m and 50 m deep.
 They are demersal in temperate waters, but pelagic or semi-pelagic in tropical regions where they form large schools close to the surface.
 They are demersal fish of sandy bottoms in shallow waters.